Ronika-kh/sentiment-analysis-imdb/README.md

 ## 📌 Project Overview

-This project performs sentiment analysis on IMDb movie reviews using Natural Language Processing (NLP) and machine learning techniques.
+This project performs sentiment analysis on IMDb movie reviews.

-The dataset contains **50,000 movie reviews** with two sentiment classes:
+The dataset contains **50,000 labeled movie reviews**:

-- Positive
+- 25,000 Positive reviews
-- Negative
+- 25,000 Negative reviews

-The data is split into training and testing sets using an **80/20 ratio**.
+The data is split into training and testing sets using an **80/20 split**.

 ## 🛠️ Technologies Used